35percent/newblog/_posts/2021-06-19-how-southwark-lost-£46-6-m.md

 ### Who will pay for the social housing?

 This sorry story has a clear trajectory.
-At the beginning, Southwark were looking at getting over £46m, if it has to build the social rented units itself, but at every each step in the subsequent negotiations Southwark has given ground to such an extent that, in a worst case scenario, it now faces getting nothing, in cash terms, depending on the value given to the land.
+At the beginning, Southwark were looking at getting over £46m, if it has to build the shopping centre development's social rented units itself.
+But then at every each step in the subsequent negotiations Southwark gve ground to such an extent that, in a worst case scenario, it now faces getting nothing, in cash terms.
+A simple arrangement, easily understood, with a clearly defined cash payment has become  a complicated arrangement of three options, two of which are replete with arguable costs and values, and provide Delancey with ample opportunity to pass the cost of buildin

-CITE AYLESBURY?
-FDS?

-A worst case scenario for Southwark is of course a best case scenario for Delancey - with clever work by lawyers it could be relieved of paying tens of millions in costs and given its track record - ST story -  Lister
+A worst case scenario for Southwark is of course a best case scenario for Delancey - with clever work by lawyers and consultants it could be relieved of paying tens of millions in costs and given its track record (LINK ST story-Lister; last blog) and it can only b expected that this is

- Worst case scenario - S get land overvalued with Delancey claiming it meets construction costs  - plus £1!
-Delancey's track - record - previous blog

 How has Southwark got itself inot a position where this is even a possibility?

 Unfortunately Southwark has given Delancey the option to hand over construction, rather than not retain it for itself; one in a series of needless concessions made - BtR policy, viability, option to build, delay to social rented

-A simple arrangement, easily understood, with a clearly defined cash payment from Delancey to Southwark has been lost.
-Instead we have a complicated arrangement of three options, two of which are replete with arguable costs and values, and provide Delancey with ample opportunity to pass the cost of building

 Getting long-lease hold, not freehold, although social rent appears to have been secured 'in perpetuity'.